JoinColony/docs/colony/craft/managing-funds/payments.md

 Only payments in the colony native tokens confer reputation!
 :::

 We encourage interactions between members of a colony.
-You can leave a comment below every action, such as a payment, or a new Team is created... :sunglasses:
+You can leave a comment below every action, such as a payment, or the creation of a new team.

 ![](../assets/CommentPay.gif)